PSME-ALUMNI/psme.info/Admissions/index.md

 These fees do not cover photocopies, books, accommodation, health insurance (for students more than 28), meals, or general expenses.
 However,  reservation, library access, health insurance (for students less than 28) and internet access will be provided.

-<a id="deadlines"></a>
+#Deadlines<a class="anchor" id="deadlines"></a>
-#Deadlines
 You can apply for Pantheon Sorbonne Master in Economics from the 15th of October to the 15th of May.
 Up to 60 students can be accepted in this programme (including up to 30 from the Fudan Program).

 All application are examined and answered on an on-going basis.
 Hence the earlier you apply, the more likely you are accepted.

 WARNING:  It is highly recommended that candidates submit their application as early as possible.
 Given the success of the program we will probably open a waiting list well before the 15th May deadline.

 Note that early application is a prerequisite to be able to apply to scholarship programs, notably those offered by the French foreign affairs services.
 Early application also guarantees your access to one of the 20 student rooms that we pre-book for PSME students Cite Internationale Universitaire de Paris.

 Also note that the reservation fee has to be paid before the 15th of May and the remaining fees have to be paid by the 15th of July.

-<a id="selection-procedure"></a>
-#Selection Procedure
+#Selection<a class="anchor" id="selection"></a>
 We examine applications on an on-going basis.
 When you send all your application documents, we will give you an answer within one month.
 Hence the earlier you apply, the more likely you are accepted.

 If you don't have a BA in economics but you have studied maths and economics, you can still apply.
 The admission committee will decide if you have enough economic background for PSME programme.
 If you come from a good university and you are in the first quarter of your class, you have good chance to be admitted.